-Wigan sign ex-Cardiff full-back Bennett
+Wigan sign Bennett, Kerr and Tilt

 Last updated on .From the section Wigan

-Wigan Athletic have signed former Cardiff City full-back Joe Bennett on a two-year contract.
+Wigan have signed full-back Joe Bennett on a two-year contract, St Johnstone defender Jason Kerr on a three-year deal and centre-back Curtis Tilt on a season-long loan from Rotherham.

-The 31-year-old was released by the Bluebirds at the end of last season but he has been training with the side this summer.
+Bennett, 31, was released by Cardiff City at the end of last season but has trained with the side this summer.

-Bennett spent five years with Cardiff during which time he won promotion from the Championship to the Premier League.

-Having begun his career with Middlesbrough, Bennett went on to join Aston Villa in 2012.
+Kerr, 24, captained his side to a Scottish Cup and Scottish League Cup double earlier this year with Saints.

 Find all the latest football transfers on our dedicated page.